 • Patients who are ineligible for BMT from an HLA-matched sibling donor can proceed to a haplo-BMT.
 Patients with an HLA-matched related donor will proceed to a matched BMT.

 • Good performance status (ECOG 0 or 1; Karnofsky and Lansky 70-100)

 • Patients and donors must be able to sign consent forms.
 First degree relative should be willing to donate

 • Patients must be geographically accessible and willing to participate in all stages of treatment.

-• Eligible diagnoses: Patients with sickle cell anemia such as sickle cell anemia (Hb SS), Hb Sβ° thalassemia, Hb Sβ+ thalassemia, Hb SC disease, Hb SE disease, Hb SD disease, Hemoglobin SO- Arab disease HbS with hereditary persistence of fetal hemoglobin.
-Other significant hemoglobinopathies that also fulfill criterion from below.
+• Eligible diagnoses: Patients with sickle cell anemia such as sickle cell anemia (Hb SS), Hb Sβ° thalassemia, Hb Sβ+thalassemia, Hb SC disease, Hb SE disease, Hb SD disease, Hemoglobin SO- Arab disease HbS with hereditary persistence of fetal hemoglobin.
+Other significant hemoglobinopathies.

 Plus one of the following:

-4. Acute chest syndrome requiring exchange transfusion or hospitalization.
+• Recurrent acute chest syndrome requiring exchange hospitalization.

 • Poor cardiac function: left ventricular ejection fraction<35%.